ArkajyotiSaha/BRISC/README.md

 library(BRISC)

-##For help on the function brisc please use the following:
+##For help on the functions in Brisc please use the following:

-?brisc
+?BRISC_estimation #(for estimation)
+?BRISC_bootstrap #(for bootstrap)
+?BRISC_prediction #(for prediction)

 PS: The codes of package "liblbfgs (Naoaki Okazaki)" are also available here for user convenience.
 Some code snippets are borrowed from R package "spNNGP (Andrew Finley et al.)".
+The code for approximate MMD ordering is borrowed from https://github.com/joeguinness/gp_reorder after minor modifications.
 We recommend compiling the code with OpenMP support, though the OpenMP flag is omitted for sake of user convenience.